drm317/AspNetCQRSRedisReference/README.md

 * Start the Redis service.
 It can be installed as a service on Windows and `*Nix systems or started manually.

-Redis will report that the server is initallised and that it is ready to start accepting connections.

 * Start the Command and Query services in your IDE.

-The Query service is configured to run on port 4999.
-The Command service runs on port 5000.

 ### 3. Run the Tests